A Unified Analysis for Dynamic Programming Track-Before-Detect Algorithms: Error Convergence and Spatial Uncertainty: Introduction

+Dynamic Programming (DP) methods\cite{10128750}, Viterbi \cite{4104027,4104433,6492232}, Generalized Likelihood Ratio (GLR) \cite{249112,6475194} and Pixel Integration \cite{993242,1621242}, accumulate data through recursive maximizations.
+These algorithms associate real valued weights to each state transition and calculate paths of maximum value to each end state.
+The dynamic programming implementation is essential to achieve computation efficiency as it reduces exponential number of searched paths.
+The performance depends on the relationship between target SNR and the state transition size, it is detailed in this paper.

+Particle based methods, Particle Filtering (PF)\cite{946220,boers2001particle,9761758,jia2022low} and Sequential Monte Carlo Probability Hypothesis Density Filtering (SMC-PHD)\cite{1561884}, are derived from Bayesian Filtering where intractable intregrals are numerically approximated using a set of particles.
+To maintain estimation accuracy as target SNR decreases, the number of required particles must increase which becomes computationally expensive.
+In addition the performance of particle methods depends on the number of targets in the data, as a larger target set necessitates more particles to approximate the relevant integrals.

-Machine learning is a notable subcategory of foreground detection.
-Advances in deep learning has led to many architectures being adapted for STD.
-The majority of early approaches are single-frame\cite{9423171,10.1109/TIP.2022.3199107,9989433} due to the models they were adapted from and the scarcity of multi-frame datasets.
-Recent work has focused on multiple frames, integrating temporal information and motion estimation\cite{10321723,10381806,10636251,10663463}.
-Multi-frame deep learning methods ability to generalize is largely dictated by the data they are trained on.
-Noise can prove challenging especially when it violates necessary assumptions of the motion models.
+A notable category of TBD are machine learning based methods.
+Advances in deep learning have resulted in many architectures being adapted for small target detection.
+Early approaches were DBT\cite{9423171,10.1109/TIP.2022.3199107,9989433} as they were adapted from single-frame image classifiers.
+Recent work has focused on TBD, incorporating temporal information and motion estimation\cite{10381806,10663463}.
+The performance and generalizability of these methods is largely dictated by the data they are trained on.